drewcooper25/OH-data-tools/README.md

 $ npm install -g json
 # use of sudo may be necessary depending on system security, but be careful and absolutely certain of what commands you're running and in which directory they are run in
 ```
-Dana Lewis’ [JSON repo](https://github.com/danamlewis/json) has more information, as does [npmjs](https://www.npmjs.com/package/complex-json2csv).
 2. Following successful installation, you can either clone the [data tools repository](https://github.com/danamlewis/OpenHumansDataTools) or download them as a zip file.
 Tools will be found within the containing folder ```~/OpenHumansDataTools/bin``` and can be run using:
 ```
 $ bash <SCRIPT_NAME.sh>
 ````
 The script ```simple-unzip-csvify-OH-data.sh``` can be run in the same way from this repository.
-3. Congratulations!
+Congratulations!
 You have successfully converted your files to csv formatting.
+Dana Lewis’ [JSON repo](https://github.com/danamlewis/json) has more information, as does [npmjs](https://www.npmjs.com/package/complex-json2csv).

 ***